I’m available to help residents in Mid & West Wales with education, environment, health and social services, transport

-Joyce is a member of the Assembly Commission, the corporate body for the National Assembly for Wales, with responsibility for equalities and Assembly staff.
-She sits on the Assembly’s Climate Change, Environment and Rural Affairs, and Economy, Infrastructure and Skills committees.
+Joyce is a member of the Senedd Commission, the corporate body for the Welsh Parliament, with responsibility for equalities and Senedd staff.
+She sits on the Senedd’s Climate Change, Environment, and Infrastructure, and

 In 2017, at the 63rd Commonwealth Parliamentary Conference in Dhaka, Bangladesh, Joyce was elected vice chair of the Commonwealth Women Parliamentarians (CWP).
 She chairs the CWP British Islands & Mediterranean region and is a former chair of the Commonwealth Parliamentary Association’s (CPA) Wales branch.
 Joyce has previously represented Wales on the British-Irish Parliamentary Assembly (BIPA) and the Council of Europe’s Congress of Local & Regional Authorities.

 Joyce has strong links to mid and west Wales.
 She was educated at Manorbier School, Cosheston School and Cardigan Comprehensive, and has run several businesses – public houses, restaurants and retail outlets – in Ceredigion, Carmarthenshire and Pembrokeshire.

 Joyce returned to education as an adult, taking A-levels at Pembrokeshire College before reading Politics at Swansea University.
 She is married with three children and two grandchildren.